Official Plan Review

 Phase 1— Set the Stage ( Winter- Summer 2025)

-Official Plan Review is currently at this stagePhase 1 is foundational, establishing the goals, scope, and path forward for the OPR.
+Official Plan Review has finished this stagePhase 1 is foundational, establishing the goals, scope, and path forward for the OPR.

 -